JrMnicolas/Frontend-Mentor---Projects-Websites-/README.md

 Thanks for checking out this front-end coding challenge repo

-Here you will find web development projects from Frontend Mentor.
+Here you will find web development projects from [Frontend Mentor](https://www.frontendmentor.io).
 All of them coded by me [Junior Nicolas Mbuyi](https://www.linkedin.com/in/junior-nicolas-mbuyi-49159a1b1/).
-The Projects in this repo will mainly consist of HTML5 & CSS3, and JavaScript & React on specific or rather special projects.
+The projects in this repo will mainly consist of HTML5 & CSS3, and JavaScript & React on specific or rather special projects.

 ### Author
 Frontend Mentor - [@JrMnicolas](https://www.frontendmentor.io/profile/JrMnicolas)